tejaskhorana/SandboxFPS/README.md

 # SandboxFPS

+Experimenting with game development in Unity! :)

-FPS Game that can be played online made with Unity.
+FPS Game that can be played online.
 Features rooms hosting games, online chat, and messages.

 Right Click : Aim
 F Key : Shoot